mpantelakis/TollBalance/README.md

 ### 1. Download the Collection:

-- Go to the documentation directory in the project repo.
+- Go to the `documentation` directory in the project repo.
-- Download the Postman_Collection.json file.
+- Download the Toll_Ballance_REST_API.postman_collection.json file.
 - Import into Postman:

 ### 2. Import the Collection